Photo of little printed things by The Climate Reality Project on Unsplash

 Little Items Can Be More than Ads

-An advertisement that’s also a type of service will always be remembered.
+An advertisement can be a memorable type of service.
 The busy parent remembers who gave their kid a sticker to amuse themselves with.
 A collected button is tied forever to the experience of choosing it at your business or booth.
 Although many small, printed things like door hangers serve primarily as ads, they can take on a new life by offering the customer a service rather than merely a recommendation.
 Any of these items can be fun.
 Remember, even if your advertisement plays a secondary role to the printed item’s function, chances are that your customer will remember you.
 Why?
 Everyone remembers a fun time.

-The form of your advertising goes a long way.
+Your advertising form goes a long way.
 More importantly, small items are almost always more memorable than simple sheets of information.
 While it’s important to have further information available for those who want it, brochures are not the best hooks for curious browsers.
 Small items offer physical engagement and simple fun for your new, potential customers.
 These customers remember the experience with your ad materials fairly easily, which is the ultimate point of advertising.